 MSND in Music

 Britten was far from the only composer to have adapted Shakespeare’s MSND.
-Henry Purcell produced The Fairy Queen, a series of masques intertwined with a bowdlerized MSND text and Felix Mendelssohn wrote a concert overture as well as incidental music for the play.
-This Mendelssohn music contains possibly one of the most recognisable tunes ever written: the Wedding March.
+Henry Purcell produced The Fairy Queen, a series of masques intertwined with a bowdlerised MSND text.
+Felix Mendelssohn wrote a concert overture and incidental music for the play.
+This Mendelssohn music contains possibly one of the most recognisable tunes ever written: the wedding March.

 Much of the drama in MSND hinges on a magical, love inducing flower.
-This flower is called “Love-in-idleness” (though the name is not mentioned in Britten’s reduced text), and is said to have been a white flower struck by cupid’s arrow causing it to turn purple and produce love potion.
-“Love-in-idleness” is actually one of many names for a real flower the Viola Tricolor, a sort of pansy.
-It is mentioned in several of Shakespeare’s plays including The Taming of the Shrew and is probably also the pansy that Ophelia refers to in Hamlet, “There's pansies, that's for thoughts”.
+This flower is called “Love-in-idleness” (though the name is not mentioned in Britten’s reduced text) and is said to have been a white flower struck by cupid’s arrow, causing it to turn purple and produce a love potion.
+“Love-in-idleness” is one of many names for a real flower, the Viola Tricolor, a sort of pansy.
+It is mentioned in several of Shakespeare’s plays, including The Taming of the Shrew, and is probably also the pansy that Ophelia refers to in Hamlet, “There's pansies, that's for thoughts”.

 The play within a play

-While Oberon takes music that seems to harken to Purcell and the forest music has a twelve tone undercurrent it is the play within a play that sees Britten at his most wittily reverential.
-Pyramus first enters to a tune not unlike the “Miserere” from Verdi's Il Trovatore.
-The Lion roars to a polka and Thisbe kills herself to a Victorian ballad.
-To top it off, Thisbe’s mad aria is a quite brilliant parody of Lucia di Lammermoor.
+While Oberon takes music that seems to harken to Purcell and the forest music has a twelve-tone undercurrent, it is the play within a play that sees Britten at his most wittily reverential.
+Pyramus first enters to a tune, not unlike the “Miserere” from Verdi's Il Trovatore.
+The Lion roars to a polka, and Thisbe kills herself to a Victorian ballad.
+To top it off, Thisbe’s mad aria is a brilliant parody of Lucia di Lammermoor.